rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: Yes, lots of precedent.

-DH: One thing I'm not clear on is how much of this depends on surfacing stuff the OS knows and how much of this is pure library that could be writing in JavaScript?
+DH: One thing I'm not clear on is how much of this depends on surfacing stuff the OS knows and how much of this is pure library that could be written in JavaScript?

-MPT: Umm, most of it is pure library that can be written in JavaScript and the only thing that's being surfaced is the time zone data nd the point on the timeline.
+MPT: Umm, most of it is pure library that can be written in JavaScript and the only thing that's being surfaced is the time zone data and the point on the timeline.
 I'm not completely attached to this proposal.
 There are other options.

 BT: Another option, and maybe this goes to Brendan's point, add an API to expose timezone data and then let libraries...